Hello,

 My name is Ruth Schleppi-Verboom.

-These glimpses are the small things I don't want to miss.
 Hues of green, outstretched branches of a magnolia tree, a teapot, words like bountifully, and the smile of a passer-by.
-These are the stories I write about.
+And God in the midst of it all.

 C.S.
 Lewis once said: Don't tell your readers